-The business plan will be reviewed by us within four years of the acceptance of the contract.
-The review will compare progress against the business plan and consider any discrepancy.
-Where the business plan has not been followed or progress is not satisfactory, the Scottish Government may withhold part or all of the remaining payment and require repayment of part or all of the claim already paid.
+Your business plan will be reviewed by us within four years of the acceptance of the contract.
+This review will compare progress against your business plan and consider any discrepancy.

+Where your business plan has not been followed or progress is not satisfactory, we may withhold your remaining payment and require repayment of part or all of the claim already paid.

-If the progress with the business plan is acceptable, the final instalment will be paid.
+If the progress with your business plan is acceptable, this final payment will be made.